dilyn-corner/KISS-me/README.md

 environment is sane!

 As for terminal emulators; the fact that `alacritty` requires `rust` is comedic.
-So that's out. `kitty` requires `dbus`, so we'll pass. `wayst` builds, but it segfaults - I don't feel like troubleshooting this.
+So that's out.
 But, we're in luck! `foot` is an excellent option - it uses `meson` which, while frustrating (damn dirty `python req`), provides a fast and simple to configure build.
 The developer suggests pgo, which presented a fun-looking build script.

 Wayland has been a pretty stupendous experience thus far.
 It's no heavier than Xorg, has far fewer dependencies to wrangle up and understand, and feels much